stratosphereips/StratosphereLinuxIPS/README.md

-### TODO
-- Create a local DB of IPs so we can rememeber info about them (sqlite)
-- Be aware that the user did not give us a file or stdinput, so go out.

 ### Author and Contributors

 - The author of the project is Sebastian Garcia. sebastian.garcia@agents.fel.cvut.cz, eldraco@gmail.com.
 (Send an email for bugs, reports, ideas or comments)